OksanaDaviduk/first-try/cv.md

 }
 '''
 ## Courses
-* Automated Testing Foundations from Learn.Epam > in progress
+* Automated Testing Foundations from Learn.Epam (in progress)
-*  JS/FE Pre-School from rsschool > in progress
+*  JS/FE Pre-School from rsschool (in progress)
+* Git course from Bogdan Stashchuk
 ## Languages
-* Russion - native
+* Russian - native
-* Belorusыion - second native
+* Belorussion - second native
 * English - A2
 * Polish - A1